Why You Should Believe You Can Control Your Emotions

 Posted Sep 05, 2018

 The most effective emotional regulation strategy is called reappraisal or reframing.
-What makes it effective is that it involves trying to change the underlying distressing emotion itself, say by changing our perspective of the situation or trying to finding a silver lining.
-For example, we might realize that the argument with our spouse is an opportunity to address a larger issue that has been on our mind for a while--how we communicate during work hours.
-By reframing the fight as an opportunity (to address a larger issue) we lessen the emotional impact of the specific argument.
+What makes it effective is that it involves trying to change the underlying distressing emotion itself, say by changing our perspective of the situation or trying to find a silver lining.
+For example, we might realize that the argument with our spouse is an opportunity to address a larger issue that has been on our mind for a while — how we communicate during work hours.
+By reframing the fight as an opportunity (to address a larger issue), we lessen the emotional impact of the specific argument.

 In the case of the heartbroken friend, we might remind ourselves that we had been looking for something to look forward to over the weekend, and now that we have these episodes left, we can look forward to watching our favorite show.
 Finding the silver lining in the frustrating call will reduce the frustration we feel in the moments after our call.

-In dozens of studies, reappraisal has been found to be the most effective strategy for regulating emotions because it beings about greater and longer lasting reductions in emotional distress.
-Since to employ it, we have to actively figure out how to think about our situation differently, we first need to believe that doing so will actually reduce our distress.
-In other words, we first have to believe our emotions are malleable and that our efforts to regulate them will make us feel better.
-The problem is many people don’t believe our emotions are malleable (even though that is a fact, as we all use emotional regulation techniques in our daily lives, even if just distraction and suppression).
+In dozens of studies, reappraisal has been found to be the most effective strategy for regulating emotions, because it brings about greater and longer-lasting reductions in emotional distress.
+Since to employ it we have to actively figure out how to think about our situation differently, we first need to believe that doing so will actually reduce our distress.
+In other words, we first have to believe that our emotions are malleable, and that our efforts to regulate them will make us feel better.
+The problem is, many people don’t believe our emotions are malleable (even though that is a fact, as we all use emotional regulation techniques in our daily lives, even if just distraction and suppression).

-Indeed, studies have found that people who view their emotions as more malleable tend to use more active emotional regulation strategies such as reappraisal, have greater motivation to use these strategies, expend more effort in doing so, and as a result, experience significantly lesser emotional distress in their lives.
+Indeed, studies have found that people who view their emotions as more malleable tend to use more active emotional regulation strategies, such as reappraisal, have greater motivation to use these strategies, expend more effort in doing so, and as a result, experience significantly less emotional distress in their lives.